mauriciofmar3/mauriciofmar3.github.com/_posts/2014-09-05-covariance-and-contravariance.md

 Clazz instance = new SubClazz();
 ~~~

-Assignment can also occur implicitly when returning a value from a method or when passing a value as an argument.
+Assignment will also occur implicitly when returning from a method or when passing arguments.

 ~~~ java
 public Clazz makeClazz() {